amirrezaeghtedari/AECounting/README.md

 # AECounting
-This a framework developed in Swift for calculating permutation and combination with and without repetition based on lexicographic order technique.
+This is a framework developed in Swift for calculating permutation and combination, with and without repetition, based on lexicographic order technique.